Top Quality Braille Translation Services

 Braille is a system of writing enabling blind and partially-sighted individuals to read.
 It is a code of made up of raised dots, whereby a letter, number or punctuation mark is replaced by a combination of dots, of which there can be six in total, arranged in two columns of three dots.
 Commonly-occurring groups of letters can also be represented as one unit in some Braille codes, which helps to increase reading speed.
 The system was first devised by French schoolboy Louis Braille more than 200 years ago.
 Braille codes exist for other languages apart from English, as well as music, mathematics and science.

 Braille is indirectly derived from the Latin alphabet, as in the original code the points were assigned depending on a letter’s position in the French alphabet.
-However when Braille was adapted for Russian, Greek, Hebrew, Arabic and Chinese, for example, this order was no longer preserved.
+However when Braille was adapted for Russian, Greek, Hebrew, Arabic, Japanese and Chinese, for example, this order was no longer preserved.

 Why would I need a Braille translation?